mbientlab/MetaWear-SDK-Cpp/cppdocs/source/accelerometer.rst

 Accelerometer
 =============
 All boards come with an accelerometer.
+An accelerometer is an electromechanical device that will measure acceleration forces.
+These forces may be static, like the constant force of gravity pulling at your feet, or they could be dynamic - caused by moving or vibrating the accelerometer.

+Acceleration is measured in units of gravities (g) or units of m/s2.
+One g unit = 9.81 m/s2.

 The specific accelerometer model varies amongst the boards, howevever the API provides accelerometer agnostic functions in the `accelerometer.h <https://mbientlab.com/docs/metawear/cpp/latest/accelerometer_8h.html>`_ header file that can be safely used with all supported accelerometers.